Birdwatching in Suffolk

 Originally created from former gravel pits, the Lackford Lakes are a must visit for birdwatchers in Suffolk.
 Rarities like black nested Grebes can be viewed along with osprey, buzzrd, and sparrowhawk.
 Summer brings sand martin, swallows, and kingfisher, and in the winter gull roost and redshank nest in the area.
 Migrant birds are regulars here—look out for black tern and little egret during migrations.
 Lackford Lakes boasts good walking conditions, wheelchair accessible hides, and a year-round opening.
 Telephone 01284 728 706

-There's also plenty of Activities in Bury St Edmunds
+There are plenty of other Activities in Bury St Edmunds

 Grid reference: TL722864